kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 ## How to share a modular pipeline

 ### Package a modular pipeline
-Since Kedro 0.16.4 you can package a modular pipeline by executing `kedro pipeline package <pipeline_name>` command, which will generate a new [wheel file](https://pythonwheels.com/) for it.
-By default, the wheel file will be saved into `dist/` directory inside your project, however this can be changed using the `--destination` (`-d`) option.
+Since Kedro 0.16.4 you can package a modular pipeline by executing `kedro pipeline package <pipeline_name>` command.
+From Kedro 0.18.0 this will generate a new [Python source distribution file](https://packaging.python.org/overview/#python-source-distributions) (sdist) for it.
+Older versions of Kedro will generate a wheel file.
+By default, the sdist file, with extension `.tar.gz`, will be saved into `dist/` directory inside your project, however this can be changed using the `--destination` (`-d`) option.

 When you package your modular pipeline, Kedro will also automatically package files from 3 locations: